 Body pains, joint aches, and muscle cramps can persist for weeks after you recover.
 Take ample rest and use a warm compress to relieve symptoms.
 Stretching and strengthening exercises help relieve pain in your joints and muscles.
 Flexibility exercises like yoga and tai chi, as well as strengthening exercises like lifting weights and climbing stairs are beneficial.

 Have you observed loss of smell or taste post COVID?
 Do not worry, losing your sense of smell is a common post-COVID symptom.
 Research from over 20 years ago suggests that smelling lavender oil daily can help improve blood flow to the olfactory nerves and potentially restore your sense of smell.

 If you are experiencing fatigue, a physical therapist may be able to recommend low-impact activities that can help improve your energy levels.
 It’s important to remember that the COVID-19 vaccine can help reduce the severity of the virus, but it may not completely prevent post-COVID symptoms.
 Therefore, it’s important to continue to protect yourself from infection by wearing a mask and practicing good hygiene, especially if there is a surge in your area.

-In conclusion, we are still learning about the long term effects of Covid-19, especially in relation to its impact on cardiovascular health.
+We are still learning about the long term effects of Covid-19, especially in relation to its impact on cardiovascular health.
 Using a smart heart monitor like the Frontier X2 allows you to constantly keep tabs on your heart so that you can ensure it is functioning healthily, even when faced with issues like Long Covid.

 Take sufficient rest, drink plenty of fluids, take paracetamol (after communicating with your doctor) to ease the symptoms if you are severely uncomfortable.